Domineering Serena sets up Sharapova showdown

 The 23-time grand slam singles champion had too much power for the 11th seed, who was broken three times as she felt the force of one of the all-time greats.

-Williams, unseeded at Roland Garros, turned 'super hero' again in her Wakanda-inspired catsuit on Court Suzanne Lenglen and will take on old foe Sharapova in a last-16 contest on Monday which is not to be missed.
+Williams, unseeded at Roland Garros, turned 'super hero' again in her Wakanda-inspired catsuit on Court Suzanne Lenglen and will take on old foe Sharapova in a mouthwatering last-16 contest.

 She put the German under pressure, roaring after claiming an early break for a 3-1 lead and dictated rallies from the baseline, while serving with increasing assurance.